Ruby on Rails Data Migration Best Practices for Smooth Database Updates

 Other data migration gems

 While the data_migrate gem is a popular choice for handling data migrations in Ruby on Rails applications, several other gems provide similar functionalities and might suit different needs or preferences.
-Here are a couple of noteworthy alternatives:
+These alternative solutions allow Ruby on Rails developers to tailor their data migration process based on project needs.
+Here are a couple of noteworthy options:

 Rails-data-migrations